 Students in our group have opportunities to propose, prepare, execute, analyze, and interpret nuclear -physics experiments at NSCL, to publish the results in leading scientific journals, and to present the results at national and international conferences.

-Selected Instrumentation Publications:
+Selected Instrumentation and Methods Publications:

 Preparation of 114mIn low energy conversion electron sources, C. Wrede et al., Nucl.
 Instrum.
 Methods Phys.
 Res., Sect.
 B 269, 1113 (2011)